Ipstenu/varnish-http-purge/plugin/readme.txt

 * <del>Changing permalinks</del>
 * Changing themes
+* Press the 'Purge Varnish Cache' button on the dashboard
-* Press the 'flush cache' button
+* Press the 'Purge Varnish' button on the toolbar

+Please note: On a multisite network using subfolders, only the <strong>network admins</strong> can purge the main site.

 = The future ... =